OlafenwaMoses/ImageAI/README.md

 An open-source python library built to empower developers to build applications and systems with self-contained Deep Learning and Computer Vision capabilities using simple and few lines of code.

- If you would like to sponsor this project, kindly visit the <strong>[Github sponsor page](https://github.com/sponsors/OlafenwaMoses)</strong>.
+ If you would like to sponsor this project, kindly visit the <strong>[GitHub sponsor page](https://github.com/sponsors/OlafenwaMoses)</strong>.

 ## ---------------------------------------------------